Introduction to Core ML conversion tool

 Earlier this month, at the WWDC 2017, Apple introduced a ton of new features, including, frameworks and APIs.

-The best feature about Core ML is that you don’t need any knowledge about neural networks or machine learning.
-You can simply use pre-trained models.
+The best feature about Core ML is that you don’t need to have any knowledge about neural networks or machine learning.
+You can simply use trained models1.
+There is currently a small set of CoreML models available on Apple’s dedicated website section.

 But what if we want to use or create another model?
 Well, let’s see how!